 Department Managed Academic Internship Programmes

 NM3550Y Compulsory Internship Programme (12 MC).
-For cohorts 2016 and onwards, NM Majors and NM as Second Majors will need to complete the Compulsory Internship Programme (CIP).
+For cohorts 2016 and onwards, NM Majors will need to complete the Compulsory Internship Programme (CIP).
 The objective of the CIP is to ensure that all students gain industrial experience through a well-structured internship programme and will be able to apply academic theories to practice.

 PH4550 Philosophy in Teaching (5 MC).
 With this module, students intern in an educational organisation approved by the Philosophy Department.
 During the internship, they learn to use their philosophical skills to teach, and through practice, reflect on the usefulness of Philosophy in education practice and intellectual development.
 Note that this is a honours level module and is available only to Philosophy Honours students..